DBonbon/Wagtail-Teki/docs/provisioning-servers-for-hosting.md

 ## Requirements (your computer, aka control node)

-- A fully generated Pipit project
+- A fully generated Teki project
 - Rsync installed
 - A MacOS or Linux computer ([Ansible does not support Windows](http://blog.rolpdog.com/2020/03/why-no-ansible-controller-for-windows.html))
 - Access to the webserver over ssh with both the "root" and "deploy" user